Sigmapitech/area-techno-tester/considerations/front-angular/README.md

 * Steeper learning curve for most of the team.
 * More verbose and less flexible than React.
 * Can feel heavy for smaller projects.
-* Reliance on a single team member’s expertise could slow development.

 ## Use Cases